 Where to apply Estate and Modern emulsion

-Both Estate and Modern emulsions have been designed for use on interior walls, however, the difference in durability and appearance will likely impact which areas of the home you choose to use them in.
+Both Estate and Modern emulsions have been designed for painting walls inside a home, however, the difference in durability and appearance will likely impact which areas of the home you choose to use them in.

 In terms of appearance, Modern emulsion has a little sheen while Estate emulsion is more like a matte.
 Estate’s chalky good looks make it a popular choice in homes both old and new, but it is more susceptible to scuffs and marks.